StephenKrewson/hathi-images/README.md

 - Quotas apply to projects, so be careful about deleting
 - Buckets are also associated with projects -- ditto
 - Stuck with the fastai19 project
+- Conclusion: make boot disk the 2TB maximum.
+Mounting and resizing extra disks requires LOTS of extra knowledge of df and lsblk and growpart.
+Something to study up on, though.

 https://wiki.htrc.illinois.edu/display/COM/Downloading+Extracted+Features